 The music is different.
 Franz Doelle and Bruno Balz were replaced by Henry Mancini and Leslie Bricusse.

-But “Viktor” is a giddy delight in its own right, with bouncy tunes including a Spanish number that later became “The Shady Dame from Seville” in Hollywood, sight gags and slapstick reminiscent of the just-vanquished silent film era and delightful star turns by the leads.
+But “Viktor” is a giddy delight in its own right, with bouncy tunes including a Spanish number that later became “The Shady Dame from Seville” in Hollywood, as well as sight gags and slapstick reminiscent of the just-vanquished silent film era and delightful star turns by the leads.

 It’s a landmark of Queer Cinema partly by reputation, but mainly because of its remakes.
 This 1933 film was remade in French in 1934 (“Georges et Georgette”) and English (“First a Girl”) in 1935.